lukasoppermann/veare-pre-next/storage/app/articles/160316-building-a-blog-with-laravel-part-2.md

 author: Lukas Oppermann
 description: Learn how to add a read time estimation, author, meta description and other features to your very own blogging system
 ---
-# Building a blog with Laravel: Read time estimations, descriptions and meta information
-{$meta}

 > Our blog is up and the first articles are published, perfect!
 Our goal was to get publishing as fast as possible.
 Now it is time to revisit the code and add some "nice to have" features.

 ## Adding meta information to markdown